 Networking

 Hi [Name], great to meet you at [Event] on [Date].
 Let's talk about ways to help our respective businesses.
-Let me know a good time to call?
+Let me know a good time to call.
 [Your Name], [Business Name].

-Welcome new customers
+Welcoming new customers

 Template: